Core values

 The five values

-Democracy People can vote and choose representatives.
-Voters choose MPs in a general election.
+Democracy People can have a say in how the country is run.
+People vote for MPs in a general election.

 Rule of law Everyone must follow the law.
-The government, police and public must obey the law.
+The public, police and government must obey the law.

 Individual liberty People can make their own choices.
 People can choose their religion, opinions and lifestyle.